 Local Glass Art

 Holiday gift-giving can be perilous.
 A surefire way to guarantee you don’t blow it?
 Art from America’s glass epicenter.
-Local shops like downtown Seattle’s Vetri stock pieces from area artists, including these particularly Seattle Bumbershoot ornaments from longtime glassmith Jason Christian, as well as art from glassworkers around the world.
+Local shops like downtown Seattle’s Vetri stock pieces from area artists, as well as art from glassworkers around the world.
 But to gift glass like a true Seattleite...may we suggest a bong?

 Cookbooks from Your Favorite Chefs

 No need to work out the logistics of shipping fresh coho salmon cross-country just to discover your niece went vegetarian over winter break.
-Seattle’s got a roster of culinary stars with concomitant book deals that’ll add flavor to any kitchen, from renowned instructor Hsiao-Ching Chou’s Chinese Soul Food ($25) to Mamacita ($50), Andrea Pons’s celebration of Mexican home cooking, to powerhouse chef Renee Erickson’s latest, Getaway ($40).
+Seattle’s got a roster of culinary stars with concomitant book deals that’ll add flavor to any kitchen, from renowned instructor Hsiao-Ching Chou’s Chinese Soul Food ($25) to powerhouse chef Renee Erickson’s latest, Getaway ($40).
 Make it easy on yourself and head to Fremont’s Book Larder to nab them all in one trip.

 Native art plays a central role in Seattle’s aesthetic identity, for better (like the John T. Williams Memorial Totem Pole, commemorating the life of the Ditidaht woodcarver killed by Seattle police) and for worse (maybe we should funnel some money from Seahawks merch sales toward the tribes whose art inspired the logo?).
-Snoqualmie Tribe–owned Eighth Generation—whose slogan is Inspired Natives, Not ‘Native-Inspired’—exclusively features designs from Native artists, including the Coast Salish Pattern Wool Blanket designed by the Eighth Generation's founder Louie Gong.
-The company’s new Gold Label wool blankets ($320), like the soon-to-be-released one from designer David Robert Boxley pictured at the top of the page, are made in Seattle by Indigenous crafters, too.
+Snoqualmie Tribe–owned Eighth Generation—whose slogan is Inspired Natives, Not ‘Native-Inspired’—exclusively features designs from Native artists, like this one by master carver David Robert Boxley.
+Gold Label blankets are made in Seattle by Indigenous crafters, too.

 Vintage Band Tees

 What’s the first thing that comes to mind when you think of Seattle music?
 Nevermind—it’s too tough a question to answer.
 From Nirvana to Jimi Hendrix to Heart to Soundgarden, this region has played host to musical artists and movements across genres and decades.
-Pay homage to our grunge bona fides by combing local shops like Bon Voyage, Barn Owl, or Gold Dogs—the source of these classic ($79) Nirvana ($75) finds ($49)—for memorabilia you can’t find anywhere else.
+Pay homage to our grunge bona fides by combing local shops like Bon Voyage, Barn Owl, or Gold Dogs—the source of these classic Nirvana finds—for memorabilia you can’t find anywhere else.

 Are canceled plans really Seattle’s number one cultural export?
 This eponymous local candle brand’s certainly trying.
-Wrap up bright but minimalist tumblers filled with distinctly Seattle scents—Social Anxiety ($32), Alone Time ($32)—that are more likely to light your giftee’s fire than freeze them out.
+Wrap up bright but minimalist tumblers filled with distinctly Seattle scents that are more likely to light your giftee’s fire than freeze them out.